Up to 50% off Ice Fishing | Up to 50% off Ice Fishing |Save Now

 When choosing training shoes, it’s important to keep an eye out for the following features:

-- Upper design: You want a shoe with a well-ventilated upper design to allow your feet to stay dry and cool during workouts.
+• Upper design: You want a shoe with a well-ventilated upper design to allow your feet to stay dry and cool during workouts.

-- Flat Outsole: Look for a training shoe with a flat outsole pattern that provides extra traction designed for lateral movements for a range of different exercises.
+• Flat Outsole: Look for a training shoe with a flat outsole pattern that provides extra traction designed for lateral movements for a range of different exercises.

-- Cushioning: Make sure your shoes have the appropriate amount of cushioning to provide enough support and comfort while you train.
+• Cushioning: Make sure your shoes have the appropriate amount of cushioning to provide enough support and comfort while you train.

-- Stability & Support: Choose a shoe that has the right amount of arch and heel support to protect your feet during weightlifting.
+• Stability & Support: Choose a shoe that has the right amount of arch and heel support to protect your feet during weightlifting.

 Training Shoes vs Running Shoes

-Training shoes are different from running shoes in that they are designed to provide a flat level of support.
+Training shoes are different from running shoes as they are designed to provide a flat level of support.
 For instance, training shoes often have a thicker sole and more padding, which can provide enhanced protection during high-impact activities.
 Training shoes are also built to support more side-to-side lateral movements for gym use.
 Running shoes, on the other hand, have more of a rocker feel to guide your foot from heel to toe and provide increased flexibility and better shock absorption.

 Training Shoes:

-- Cushioning: Firm flat cushioning platform.
+• Cushioning: Firm flat cushioning platform.

-- Support multidirectional movement.
+• Supports multidirectional movement.

-- Good for sports, weightlifting, and cross-training.
+• Good for sports, weightlifting, and cross-training.

-- Outsole pattern: Lateral movement.
+• Outsole pattern: Lateral movement.

-- Weight: Designed heavier for more support.
+• Weight: Designed heavier for more support.

 Running Shoes:

-- Cushioning: Absorb more impact.
+• Cushioning: Absorb more impact.

-- Support forward motion movement.
+• Supports forward motion movement.

-- Good for longer endurance running.
+• Good for longer endurance running.

-- Heel-to-toe support.
+• Heel-to-toe support.

-- Outsole pattern: Forward movement.
+• Outsole pattern: Forward movement.

-- Weight: Designed lighter and more breathable.
+• Weight: Designed lighter and more breathable.

 Considerations When Choosing Training Shoes